ajsmit/R_courses/content/workshops/quantecol/chapters/04-env_dist.md

 library(ggplot2)
 library(geodist) # for calculating geographical distances between lats/lons
 library(ggpubr) # to arrange the multipanel graphs

+# setting up a 'root' file path so I don't have to keep doing it later...
+root <- "../../../../static/data/BCB743/"
 ```

 ## Toy data